The sections below contain details about the scholarships available to College of Education undergraduate and graduate students.

 Mary White Davidson Scholarship

-Awarded to juniors and seniors who shows promise of becoming an excellent middle grades teachers.
+Awarded to a junior or senior, who shows promise of becoming an excellent middle grades teacher.

 The scholarship was established by students and friends of Mrs. Davidson.

 Awarded to a junior or senior majoring in Special Education and preference for financial need.

 The scholarship was established by their son, Herbert W. Hatton, to symbolize the Hattons' concern and compassion for mentally and physically challenged children.

 Dr. Prentice L. Gott Family Scholarship